 Here in the South, grits are practically their on food group – and for good reason too!
-These Cheesy Grits Breakfast Bowls are creamy, dreamy, comfort food and so easy to make!
+These Cheese Grits Breakfast Bowls are creamy, dreamy, comfort food and so easy to make!

 I’ve had everything bagels on the brain lately.
 Tied with pumpernickel bagels as my most favorite carbtastic indulgence ever, I can’t get enough of them!